marianobrc/scalable-django-rest/README.md

-# Scalable Django Apps
+# Scalable Django REST
 A sample project for REST APIs using Django & Django REST Framework, ready to be deployed in AWS with Docker and CDK.

 At the root of this repository you will find a CDK (v2) project.

 You will find the Django project and more details about how to set up the development environment is inside the `src/` directory.